 Introduction to Thailand Part 1

 Thais react in remarkable and unforeseen ways.
 They chuckle when you get annoyed and disconcerted if you touch them.
 Thai people can often throw flattery your way when it is unjustified, and in the most stressful circumstances, they never seem to lose their heads.
-However, they can smile and become impenetrable if you endeavour to probe beneath the surface.
+However, they can smile and become impenetrable if you endeavor to probe beneath the surface.

 Although the Thais seem lovely, considerate, and patient, not every visitor feels at peace when dealing with them.